JamesDWatson/BoidsAssessment/README.md

 This is a simple package that simulates the motion of a flock of birds using basic assumptions.

-Please send any comments or corrections to 05watson.j@gmail.com
+Please send any comments or corrections to James Watson at 05watson.j@gmail.com